Skip to main content

 Can veterans with mesothelioma get VA benefits?

 Yes.
 Veterans diagnosed with mesothelioma who were exposed to asbestos during military service are eligible for VA disability benefits, including disability compensation (typically rated at 100%), VA healthcare at specialized treatment centers, Aid and Attendance benefits, and Dependency and Indemnity Compensation (DIC) for surviving spouses and dependents.
+Use our VA benefits eligibility calculator to check your qualifications.

 How do veterans prove asbestos exposure for a VA claim?